PRME (Principles for Responsible Management Education)

 • To promote dialogue and awareness regarding the UN sustainable development goals (SDGs)

-With these ends in mind, PRME has developed six principles which are based on internationally recognised values (e.g. principles of human rights, workers’ rights, environmental protection, corruption prevention, diversity, inclusivity and sustainability of the world economy).
+With these ends in mind, PRME has developed seven principles which are based on internationally recognised values (e.g. principles of human rights, workers’ rights, environmental protection, corruption prevention, diversity, inclusivity and sustainability of the world economy).
 These principles form the foundation for the development and advancement of social responsibility for the integration of universal values in curricula and research.

 Get engaged!